Chat: the future of communication

 Modern chat platforms combine the best of all previous forms of communication.
 Chat can function as an asynchronous messaging system like emails or letters, and also provide instant messaging like a phone call if/when that's how you need to use it.
 Chat is generally just text and perhaps a few embedded images or videos, but I also consider video messaging platforms like Skype as a form of modern chat platfiorm.
 It seems a safe prediction that chat will ultimately replace email altogether.

 Historically the main appeal of chat platforms, e.g. AOL IM, Windows Live Messenger, Facebook chat, etc, has been for personal communication.
 But chat is increasingly becoming the forum of choice for workplace communication and even meetings.
 In many workplaces the Communicator platform that comes with MS Office has introduced workers to chat as a business platform.
-Chatrooms are replacing distribution lists for team/topic discussion, e.g. in HipChat which is used within the online department at my workplace (Office Communicator is also widely used here and that too supports chatrooms for Group Chat).
+Chatrooms are replacing distribution lists for team/topic discussion, e.g. in HipChat which is used within the online department at my workplace (Office Communicator is also widely used here and that too supports chatrooms for Group Chat, and Microsoft Office Communicator was the dominant communication platform at my previous workplace).

 The tech revolution is the biggest event in the history of our species on this planet.
 It's much bigger and much faster even than the industrial revolution.
 In particular, the digital revolution has transformed the way we communicate with each other.
 When the digital revolution first exploded into exponential growth in the 1990s with the widespread adoption of the web, faxing was still the most popular method of sending documents.
 It seems antiquated now.
 In the early days, nobody saw the huge success of email coming, or indeed the extraordinary popularity that SMS would attain.